Reserve Tuition Assistance ProgramUpdated: December 23, 2022

-By serving your country in a Reserve capacity you qualify for all kinds of benefits.
-What you qualify for exactly differs by branch.
+By serving your country in a Reserve capacity, you qualify for all kinds of benefits.
+What you qualify for differs by branch.
 The Army, Air Force, and Coast Guard currently have Tuition Assistance (TA) programs for their Selected Reserve Personnel.

 For the Navy and Marine Corps, there are not dedicated TA benefits for reservists UNLESS you are activated, then you are eligible for the same TA benefits as your Active Duty counterparts.
-Note: If you are working full time for your Reserve Unit, you are eligible.
-Navy and USMC are INELIGBLE if you’re solely a drilling Reservist or IRR after you finish your military contract.
+Note: If you are working full-time for your Reserve Unit, you are eligible.
+Navy and USMC are ineligible if you’re solely a drilling Reservist or IRR after you finish your military contract.

 Learn more about applying for:

 The following sections discuss the specific TA benefits for the Army, Air Force and Coast Guard.

 Army Reserve TA Benefits

 You must be a drilling Reservist to qualify for TA.
 If that is you, then the following applies: